 SoftwareAutodesk Autocad 2d Sketchup Modeling + Vray Rendering

-From the architect.
+Text description provided by the architects.
 The Villa Boréale is a charming contemporary residence located in Charlevoix, an eastern region of the Quebec Province well known for its wooded valleys, skiable mountains and breathtaking points of view.
 At the heart of the boreal forest, the Villa is set on a sloped and private site, matching up nicely with the ubiquitous vegetation of the surroundings.

 The clients, a dynamic young couple in their early thirties, approached the CARGO Architecture team in order to find an architect who could assist them throughout the construction process.
 The collaboration then begun by finding the ideal site within the Municipality of Petite-Rivière-St-François and near the ski center Le Massif.
 Being involved as early in the process, the architect was able to adequately inform his clients about the different aspects to be considered and future impacts of the site choice in the development of the project.
 The team chose to work on a wooded area at mounting foot, well oriented, with a great potential for intimacy.

 The project’s design comes from a global vision: A Scandinavian inspiration, a cottage with clean lines, a modern barn.
 The materials in their raw appearance influenced the general concept, as well as pale tones and natural textures such as wood, concrete and the white color.
 The black metal cladding also creates an impressive contrast that highlights the smooth matte finish of the steel and the natural grain of the Eastern white cedar.
 Moreover, as the entrance to the site is significantly higher than the house floor level, the choice of installing the same black metal cladding on the roof became clear, in order to provide a neat signage at first glance.